js-arias/phygeo/README.md

 which are usually large).

 As you probably want to know
-the maximum likelihood estimate of lambda, you can use the command `diff ml`:
+the maximum likelihood estimate of *lambda*, you can use the command `diff ml`:

 ```bash